 Innovations in vegetable food systems in LMICs in Asia

-This article published in the FFTC Agricultural Policy Platform states that improving food safety and nutrition security, requires innovations that simultaneously increase the supply and demand for vegetables.
+Article, published in the FFTC Agricultural Policy Platform, states that improving food safety and nutrition security, requires innovations that simultaneously increase the supply and demand for vegetables.

 The coexistence of undernutrition with overweight and obesity, and micronutrient deficiencies clearly indicates that current food systems are failing people’s health.
 The trend is a homogenization of diets with processed and unhealthy foods that are rich in salt, sugar and saturated fats but poor in essential vitamins and minerals.
 One of the greatest challenges is to convince consumers to change their dietary habits to eating healthier foods such as fruit and vegetables.
 But when the demand exists, the challenges of supply and food safety still remain.
 Only a food system approach will help ensure that safe and nutritious vegetables are not only available but also accessible, affordable and consumed.